datalad-handbook/book/docs/basics/101-106-nesting.rst

 and nesting schematically:

 .. figure:: ../artwork/src/virtual_dstree_dl101.svg
+   :width: 70%

-   :alt: Virtual directory tree of a nested DataLad dataset
+   Virtual directory tree of a nested DataLad dataset

 Thus, without being consciously aware of it, by taking advantage of dataset nesting, we took a dataset ``longnow`` and installed it as a